© Crown copyright 2017

 This publication is available at https://www.gov.uk/government/publications/dawlish-warren-beach-management-scheme/dawlish-warren-beach-management-scheme

-Background to project
+Background to the scheme

-The Exe Estuary Flood and Coastal Erosion Risk Management Strategy identified that the narrow part (or neck) of Dawlish Warren is at risk of being broken through (breached) as a result of sea level rise and storms.
+The Exe Estuary Flood and Coastal Erosion Risk Management Strategy identified that the narrow part (or neck) of Dawlish Warren was at risk of being broken through (breached) as a result of sea level rise and storms.
 If this happened, it would increase the risk of flooding to the railway line and estuary communities such as Starcross, Lympstone and Exmouth.